elylucas/nest-ngconf/Guide.md

 }
 ```

 However, this adds some cruft to our controller methods.
-We would have to repeat this code everywhere we return back a mission, and repeating code violates the DRY (don't repeat yourself) principle.
+We would have to repeat this code everywhere we return a mission, and repeating code violates the DRY (don't repeat yourself) principle.

 Fortunately, Nest provides a mechanism for manipulating data on the way out called interceptors.
 Let's take a look at building one next.

 ### Nest Interceptors

-Nest interceptors are pretty much what they sound like, they intercept data from the controllers and let you inspect and/or modify that data.
+Nest interceptors are pretty much what they sound like; they intercept data from the controllers and let you inspect and modify that data.

 Create an interceptor from the CLI with the following command: